Our Zinshaus market report

 Current discussions about tenant protection development are not an additional investment incentive, but no deal breakers as well.

-Various studies show that foreign investors placed less capital in the Zinshaus market in 2018.
+Various studies show that foreign investors placed less capital in the Zinshaus market in 2019.
 This was not due to the lack of interest – Zinshaus properties continue to be considered a safe haven despite increasing regulation – but rather because local investors act faster and thus are more frequently win the bid.
 According to a BNP-PRE study, domestic investors dominate the German residential investment market.
-For example, 77.4 % – more than three quarters – of the volume is attributed to German buyer groups.
-Nevertheless, the almost 3.7 billion euros that foreign investors placed in German housing are the highest volume ever recorded.
-Another new record underlining the attractiveness of the German housing market: The registered amount of 2.45 billion euros largely stems from Europe.
-North American buyers as well as investors from Asia also achieved a noteworthy result with a good 860 million euros or more than 330 million euros.
+For example, 91.5 % – more than three quarters – of the volume is attributed to German buyer groups.
+The investment volume of foreign investors amounted to 1.7 billion euros, of which about 54 % came from the European Economic Area.